PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### Supported Databases and Versions

 `Pomelo.EntityFrameworkCore.MySql` is tested at least against the latest 2 minor versions of `MySQL` and `MariaDB`.
-Older versions and other server implementations _may_ be compatible (and likely are to a high degree) but are not officially supported or tested.
+Older versions and other server implementations (e.g. Amazon Aurora) _may_ be compatible (and likely are to a high degree) but are not officially supported or tested.

 Currently supported versions are: